lucasdegeus/braneProcessor/readme.md

-# dataprocessor
+# Dataprocessor
 Dataprocessor is a brane package for manipulating data and using various statistical functions on this data.
 Think about packages such as Pandas and Numpy for Python.
 Currently only two functions are identified:
 * A function to read a csv and return one column of this csv
 * A function that computes the average for each key in a dictionary.
 The keys are represented as a list and the values as well.

 ## Installation